 Well, it appears I have a Mediterranean theme going on.
 Yesterday’s recipe was Olive Brittle and today’s is Feta and Spinach Stuffed Stromboli.

-The stromboli can eaten right away, or cut, frozen, and served by the slice.
+Feta & Spinach Stuffed Stromboli can eaten right away, or cut, frozen, and served by the slice.
 Fuzz took a slice in her lunch yesterday and said it was good even though she forgot to warm it in the school microwave.
 I liked it too, and can’t wait to make another loaf using flavored cream cheese.

 Feta and Spinach Stuffed Bread